followmyutopia/voximplant-docs/README.md

 This section explains what in Voximplant documentation differs from Markdown syntax.

 #### Code blocks
 We use special syntax for **code blocks**, for multi-tab code with tab titles, descriptions and links.

+> This section is WIP.
+I need sync with Andrey for all the possible variants of the snippet tags.

+To see the proper syntax, please [edit this file](https://github.com/followmyutopia/voximplant-docs/edit/main/README.md):

 ```vox.multicode
 env: voxengine